Giuseppe Mario Bellanca

 Giuseppe Mario Bellanca (March 19, 1886 – December 26, 1960) was an Italian-American aviation pioneer, airplane designer and builder, who is credited with many design firsts and whose aircraft broke many aviation records.
 He was inducted into the National Aviation Hall of Fame in 1973.
-The Bellanca C.F., one of the world's first enclosed-cabin monoplanes, is on display at the National Air and Space Museum.
+The Bellanca CF, one of the world's first enclosed-cabin monoplanes, is on display at the National Air and Space Museum.
 Bellanca was known mostly for his long range aircraft which led the way for the advancement of international and commercial air transportation.

 Biography

 He was born on March 19, 1886, in Sciacca, Italy.
 He graduated with an engineering degree from Politecnico di Milano.
 He emigrated to Brooklyn in the United States in October 1911 where he operated the Bellanca Flying School (1912–1916).

 In 1913 he created the first modern aircraft design (tractor design) that featured an engine and propeller in the front with a wing in the middle and a tail to the aft, which was the opposite configuration for aircraft of the time.
 Bellanca's "tractor" aircraft design offered a lot of performance and safety advantages over the old standard design, and was adopted internationally as the new standard configuration for almost all following aircraft, and is the common configuration recognized today.

 In 1916 Bellanca was in charge of the Maryland Pressed Steel Company aircraft division, hired for the purpose of designing and developing aircraft for World War I. Bellanca built two models of biplanes called the CD (single seater) and the CE (two seat trainer).
 While both models outperformed the Army Jenny biplanes, the war ended and the military was no longer interested.
 Maryland Pressed Steel filed for bankruptcy in 1920.

 In 1921, he moved to Omaha, Nebraska, and with Victor Roos, formed the Roos-Bellanca Aircraft Company.

 In 1922 he built the first enclosed-cabin monoplane.
 Called the Bellanca CF, this aircraft is now on display at the National Air and Space Museum's Steven F. Udvar-Hazy Center.
 The CF was also the first aircraft design to use "lifting struts" with a wide chord and airfoil to add strength and lift to the wings.

 In January 1927 he entered into a partnership with Charles A. Levine and formed the Columbia Aircraft Corp.

 Bellanca created the "Bellanca A" airfoil which could lift twice the weight of other airfoils of the time.
 This new airfoil sparked the era of commercial air transportation and militarily it made long range bombing possible.
 Bellanca used this new airfoil on the six-place WB-1 and WB-2, which were the first long range passenger planes.

 On April 12–14, 1927, Clarence Chamberlin and Bert Acosta set a new world's non-refueled endurance record of 51.5 hours in the Bellanca designed WB-2.
 The WB-2 was renamed the Columbia, and later Miss Columbia.